Private School Act

 Unless a school legal person has gone bankrupt, all the board members are the liquidators after it dissolves.
 The liquidators shall apply to the court with jurisdiction for dissolution of the legal person within 15 days after the legal person authority’s dissolution notice arrives.
 If all or some of the liquidators are unwilling or unable to take office, the court may appoint persons of its choice as the liquidators on the legal person authority, prosecutor or interested parties’ request.

-When necessary, the court may remove all or some of the above liquidators.
+When necessary, the court may remove all or some of the liquidators referred to in the preceding paragraph.

 The court may consult the legal person authority when appointing or removing the liquidators.
-The legal person authority may take the initiative to contact the court and express its opinion.
+The competent authority of legal persons may take the initiative to contact the court and express its opinion.

 The liquidators shall notify the court of the date they took office within 30 days after taking office.